-Purpose: This test case was performed in order to understand throughput & latency trade-offs with varying queue depth while running SPDK NVMe driver vs. Kernel NVMe driver.
+Purpose: This test case was performed in order to understand throughput & latency trade-offs with varying queue depth while running SPDK vs. Kernel NVMe block layers.

-Results in the table represent performance in IOPS and average latency for the SPDK NVMe driver and Linux Kernel NVMe driver.
-We limited both the SPDK and Linux NVMe driver to use the same number of CPU Cores.
+Results in the table represent performance in IOPS and average latency for the SPDK and Linux Kernel NVMe block layers.
+We limited both the SPDK and Linux NVMe block layers to use the same number of CPU Cores.